fbelderink/mt/README.md

 # SPP Machine Translation (@i6)
-by Fynn Belderink and Leonard Schlenker
+by Fynn Belderink, Leonard Schlenker, Fabian Schmeil and Diyar Tetik

 ### Installation:
 We use Python 3.10.0 for this project.
 To install the required packages, run the following command: